But it wasn’t always that way. To see how things used to be, we’re going back 250 years to 1770.

 One of those men was war hero Walter Tull, the grandson of a slave, who quit his career as a footballer to become Britain’s first black army officer.

 After the war, Britain needed extra workers to help rebuild our shattered country.
-Hundreds of young men from Ireland and the Caribbean signed up to help, and sailed to the UK on a ship called the Empire Windrush.
+Hundreds of young men from Islands in the Caribbean signed up to help, and sailed to the UK on a ship called the Empire Windrush.
 There were also new workers arriving from south Asia.

 But they didn’t get the warm welcome they expected.
 Their children were bullied at school, just because of the colour of their skin, and some landlords wouldn’t let them rent their houses.

 Increasing numbers of people were heading to the UK to make it their home.
 And in America there was a new campaign for equal rights, led by Martin Luther King.
 He had a dream that one day black people would be treated as equals and, 45 years later, Barak Obama was elected as the president.

 Rose Hudson-Wilkin, who recently became the Church of England’s first ever black female bishop, says: “Imagine people from my parents’ or the Windrush generation seeing someone who likes like them occupying the top position in the world – that was pretty amazing!
 But there is still work to be done.”

 Back in 1976, a new law called the Race Relations Act made it illegal to discriminate against anyone because of their race.
 It was an attempt to stop people being singled out and treated badly because of the colour of their skin.
 But by the 1980s there were still problems, with riots in cities like Bristol, London, Birmingham and Liverpool.
 People from ethnic minorities were angry about poor living conditions and the unfair way they were being treated, particularly by the police.